leaninnovationlabs/dmcp/docs/api/users/README.md

 # Users API

-This document describes the user management endpoints for DMCP, including authentication, user creation, and password management.
+This document describes the user management endpoints for Data MCP, including authentication, user creation, and password management.

 ## Default Admin Account

-When DMCP is first installed, a default admin account is automatically created:
+When Data MCP is first installed, a default admin account is automatically created:

 - **Username**: `admin`
 - **Password**: `dochangethispassword`